 The FDA-approved label for Keytruda lists common side effects including fever, fatigue, cough, pain, rash, itching, trouble breathing, nausea, diarrhea, constipation, loss of appetite, and abdominal pain.

 Rare but serious side effects listed for Keytruda can include lung inflammation, gastrointestinal inflammation, liver inflammation, kidney inflammation, fetal harm in pregnant women, endocrine conditions such as hyperthyroidism or type 1 diabetes, life-threatening infusion reactions, and potentially fatal skin reactions known as Stevens-Johnson syndrome and toxic epidermal necrolysis.
+Individuals taking Keytruda often require frequent testing to assess for liver, kidney, and thyroid damage.
 In people who have undergone allogeneic stem cell transplant or organ transplant, Keytruda can raise the risk for organ rejection or graft-versus-host disease.

 For more details about this treatment, visit:

 Immunotherapy for Non-Hodgkin Lymphoma — American Cancer Society